soil-initiative/gc/proposals/gc/Overview.md

 These notions are already introduced by [typed function references](https://github.com/WebAssembly/function-references/blob/master/proposals/function-references/Overview.md) and carry over to the new forms of reference types in this proposal.

 Plain references cannot be null, avoiding any runtime overhead for null checks when accessing a struct or array.
-Nullable references are available via a separate type constructor called `ngcref`, which is only permitted for schemes that are declared to be nullable.
+Nullable references are available via a separate type constructor called `gcnref`, which is only permitted for schemes that are declared to be nullable.

 Most value types, including all numeric types and nullable references are *defaultable*, which means that they have 0 or null as a default value.
 Other reference types are not defaultable.